© Marek - Fotolia

 While most of the time is spent in the host lab, each week the students come together for shared academic activities, often with participants of the sister programme at the EPFL.
 These activities include introductory student research presentations, lectures from faculty members on research topics and their career paths, and career guidance workshops in academia and beyond.

 At the end of the summer, students present the results of their research on a poster during a joint UNIL/EPFL Symposium and write a final report.

 Students also enjoy many social activities, including a hike in the Alps, barbecues, swimming in Lac Léman, and visits to other cities in Switzerland!

-The programme will also provide you a scholarship of approximately CHF 1500 to cover other living expenses.
-It is advised to bring extra money for expenses above and beyond standard housing and living expenses (e.g., weekend travel).
+Students are advised to bring extra money for expenses above and beyond standard housing and living expenses (e.g., weekend travel).